-Set during Prohibition in Virginia’s Blue Ridge Mountains, young Tom Higgins and his father run a microdistillery, crafting small batch fine whiskey (a.k.a. moonshine), and they consider it a time-honored profession.
+Set during Prohibition in Virginia’s Blue Ridge Mountains, young Tom Higgins, and his father run a microdistillery, crafting small batch fine whiskey (a.k.a. moonshine), and they consider it a time-honored profession.
 But when a preacher and his pretty daughter arrives and speaks out about the evils of alcohol, Tom is torn. [historical fiction chapter books, ages 8 to 12]

 2. Shiloh series by Phyllis Reynolds Naylor

 Perhaps the preacher’s daughter from Moonshiner’s Son was right (above); alcohol is evil and brings out the worst in men.
 Shiloh is an abused young beagle owned by a mean neighbor who drinks too much.
 When young Marty Preston finds Shiloh, he is moved to help the dog, but can he save it when it does not belong to him?
-[Newbery winning chapter book trilogy, ages 9 and up]
+[Newbery winning chapter book series, ages 9 and up]